HomeDocumentationCode SamplesAPI ReferenceAnnouncementsModelsRelease NotesFAQGitHubVideos

 2. Your application validates the state value.

-3. Your application saves the selling_partner_id, mws_auth_token (if passed), and spapi_oauth_code values.
+3. Your application saves the selling_partner_id and spapi_oauth_code values.

 4. Your website's landing page displays.

-Step 5: Application uses LWA authorization code to generate LWA refresh token
+Step 5: The application uses an LWA authorization code to generate an LWA refresh token

 The Login with Amazon SDK for JavaScript can help you use an LWA authorization code to generate an LWA refresh token.